 • Providing information to the public and organizations about the risks of smoking and safer ways of using nicotine

-All this advancing, promoting and providing is just a smoke-screen.
+All this advancing, promoting, and providing is just a smoke-screen.
 Why do we need a lay organisation for these purposes?
-There are already campaigns run by the NHS and its affiliate Public Health England that propagate such information; their views are backed up by reports from the UK Royal College of Physicians, the National Organisation for Health and Care Excellence (NICE) and other official bodies.
+There are already campaigns run by the NHS and its affiliate, Public Health England, that propagate such information.
+Their views are backed up by reports from the UK Royal College of Physicians, the National Organisation for Health and Care Excellence (NICE), and other official bodies.

-I wrote again to the Charity Commissioners and said this:
+I wrote to the Charity Commissioners again and said this:

 I understand that the Commission accepted the application of the New Nicotine Alliance because its stated objects meet your criteria.